yargs/yargs/docs/advanced.md

 ## Building Configurable CLI Apps

-One of the goals of yargs has been to examine practices common in the JavaScript CLI ecosystem, and to make to make it easy to apply these conventions in your own application.
+One of the goals of yargs has been to examine practices common in the JavaScript CLI community, and to make to make it easy to apply these conventions to your own application.

-One useful set of conventions that has emerged is around how applications allow users to extend on their functionality.
+One useful set of conventions that has emerged is around how applications allow users to extend and customize their functionality.

 ### .rc files